praveenkumarg204/Emd_C/README.md

 # Activity_1
-# LED Blinking for Two sensing input
+# LED Blinking for Two Sensing Input
 ## In Action
 |ON|OFF|
 |:--:|:--:|